jarvist/2015-MAPI-VMD-MD-renders/README.md

 # 2015-MAPI-VMD-MD-renders

+A mini Repo just to document some ray traced renders (movies) made with VMD of MAPI Molecular Dynamics.

 ![Render 0.625 ps](annotate_MAPI.00025.png)

+All these pictures were rendered with the Tachyon renderer, running on a 24 core Linux workstation over SSH / X-Forwarding, which made light work of it!
-A mini Repo just to document some renders I made with VMD of MAPI Molecular Dynamics.
-Software used was VMD with the Tachyon renderer.
-"Polyhedra" method was used and abused (mainly abused, as its a bit of a hack job and doesn't treat PBCs correct, or atom selections - so I made subsets of the trajectories that just contained Pb and I).
+The `Polyhedra` drawing method was used and abused (mainly abused, as its a bit of a hack job and doesn't treat PBCs, or atom selections - so I made subsets of the trajectories that just contained Pb and I, and as you can see the PbI6 octahedra are not fully drawn).

 Please see the VMD 'Visualization State' `visual.vmd` which you can also plunder for the Tcl commands, and the annotate script which used 'convert' from the Imagemagick toolset to add a counter of the simulation time to the bottom right.